SU(2) representations and a large surgery formula: Dehn surgeries along genus-one knots

-\brem Note that $K$ satisfies Case (a) in Proposition \ref{prop: case of 2a-1}, if and only if $\bar{K}$ satisfies Case (b) in Proposition \ref{prop: case of 2a-1}.
-The hypothesis of Proposition \ref{prop: case of 2a-1} only involves the genus, the Alexander polynomial, and the total dimension of the instanton knot homology of the knot, which are all impossible to distinguish $K$ from its mirror. \erem
+\brem Note that $K$ satisfies Case (a) in Proposition \ref{prop: case of 2a-1}, if and only if $\widebar{K}$ satisfies Case (b) in Proposition \ref{prop: case of 2a-1}.
+The hypothesis of Proposition \ref{prop: case of 2a-1} only involves the genus, the Alexander polynomial, and the total dimension of the instanton knot homology of the knot, which are all impossible to be used to distinguish $K$ from its mirror. \erem

 \brem The two cases of Proposition \ref{prop: case of 2a+1} correspond to the two cases where $\nu^{\sharp}(K)=1$ and $\nu^{\sharp}(K)=-1$, respectively.
 For genus-one alternating knots, from \citep[Corollary 1.10]{baldwin2020concordance} we know that